cloudsigma/cloudsigma-docs/backup_schedulers.rst

           :language: javascript

-Configure a monthly backup scheduler to create a remote snapshot every first of the month at 23:59 hours and only keeps those that were taken in the past 6 months.
+Configure a monthly backup scheduler to create a remote snapshot every first of month at 23:59 hours and only keeps those that were taken in the past 6 months.

    .. literalinclude:: dumps/backupschedulers/request_backup_scheduler_periodic_example_4